 Circle City—One of Indianapolis’ nicknames.
 See The Circle.

 Crossroads of America—Official motto of the state of Indiana.
 Also serves as an unofficial nickname for Indianapolis due to the fact that four major interstate highways (I-69, I-70, I-65 and I-74) pass through the city.

 Deer Creek Music Center—The original name of Ruoff Home Mortgage Music Center, located in Noblesville.
-Oldtimers prefer “Deer Creek.”
+Oldtimers prefer “Deer Creek" (its original name).
 The largest outdoor music venue in Indiana.

 Eiteljorg—The Eiteljorg Museum of American Indians and Western Art.
 The museum’s mission is to inspire an appreciation and understanding of the art, history and cultures of the American West and the indigenous peoples of North America.
 In fact, its contemporary Native art collection has been ranked among the world’s best.

-The Fieldhouse—Bankers Life Fieldhouse, home of the Indiana Pacers.
-You might also hear it referred to as “Conseco” or “Conseco Fieldhouse,” its former name.
+The Fieldhouse—GainBridge Fieldhouse, home of the Indiana Pacers.
+You might also hear it referred to as "Bankerslife Fieldhouse" or “Conseco Fieldhouse,” its two former name.
 Not to be confused with Hinkle Fieldhouse, Butler University’s revered sports venue.

 Fort Ben—Shorthand for Fort Benjamin Harrison.
 Although the fort was decommissioned in 1995, it still serves as the center of Lawrence Township, with much of it having been converted into a master-planned housing community and 1,400-acre state park.

 Geist—Refers to Geist Reservoir and the residential area surrounding it.
 One of the most expensive residential areas in Central Indiana.
 Learn more about Geist >>